randomphotons/randomphotons.github.io/_alone_faqs/1030_software.md

 ---
-header: What software was used to make it?
 tags:
   - software
   - editing
 ---
+# What software was used to make it?

 There were three main steps for this project.